 Cheaper Isn’t Always Better for a New Roof

-If you have reason to believe it’s time for a new roof (or a repair), you may want to consider moving forward with the project.
+If you have reason to believe it’s time for a new roof (or a repair), you can make a plan for moving forward in a financially responsible manner.

 One thing you can do is contact three to five roofing contractors for a quote.
-While the quotes may be relatively close (typically within a couple thousand dollars), you’ll soon come to find that you have a decision to make.
+While the estimates might be relatively close (typically within a couple of thousand dollars), you can consider other things such as:

 - Experience and knowledge